robcolbert/gablocked/README.md

 yarn
 ```

+Next, copy `.env.default` to `.env` and change as needed.

-To start the local web server:
+Then, to start the local web server:

 ```sh
 yarn start